montoyaobeso/thumbnail-generator/README.md

 Thumbnail generator API.

 ## Architecture
-The application arquitecture is composed as follows:
+The application architecture is composed as follows:
 <img title="a title" alt="Alt text" src="./assets/architecture.png">

 # Deployment
-The application is deployed to AWS using Github Actions [[pipeline file](.github/workflows/sam-pipeline.yml)].
+The application is deployed trough AWS CloudFormation using Github Actions [[pipeline file](.github/workflows/sam-pipeline.yml)].

-It is composed of two stages:
+It is composed by two stages:
 - **test**: execute unit tests using `unittests` module and create a coverage report using the `coverage` module.
 - **build-and-deploy**: build and deploy the application using `sam build` and `sam deploy`.

 ## Limitations